PatrikSundback/patriksundback/README.md

-### Hi there 👋

-A senior iOS Developer.
+### A senior iOS Developer.

 Always striving to be around developers with care and passion for coding, sharing a culture of knowledge first.

-Code should be intuitive and easy to read.
+* Code should be intuitive and easy to read.
-Modular solutions and reusable elements should be a first go to mind set.
+* Modular solutions and reusable elements should be a first go to mind set.

 <!--
 **PatrikSundback/patriksundback** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.